runic-inc/patchwork-docs/pdk/pdk.md

-## Runic Developer Kit (RDK) Technical Document
+## Patchwork Developer Kit (PDK) Technical Document

-The Runic Developer Kit (RDK) is a powerful tool for developers who want to create and deploy applications using the Runic Protocol.
-This document outlines the process for installing the RDK, validating a schema, generating a contract, creating an application, generating contract bindings, and deploying a contract.
+The Patchwork Developer Kit (PDK) is a powerful tool for developers who want to create and deploy applications using the Patchwork Protocol.
+This document outlines the process for installing the PDK, validating a schema, generating a contract, creating an application, generating contract bindings, and deploying a contract.

 ### Table of Contents